IAA's Catastrophe Response Strategy Brief: Vehicle Merchandising

 In addition to alerting more buyers to the opportunity to purchase from an unexpected influx of vehicles, IAA also communicates how we can assist them with financing, payment options, and our different auction types.

 IAA is continually growing its global and domestic buyer base through in-market visits.
-It also has IAA Market Alliance Partners and IAA Bidding Centers located around the world to help buyers with issues concerning bidding, payment, transportation, shipping, customs, repairs, financing, leasing, and warranties.
+It also has IAA Market Alliance Network companies and IAA Bidding Centers located around the world to help buyers with issues concerning bidding, payment, transportation, shipping, customs, repairs, financing, leasing, and warranties.

 All marketing efforts help bring an abundance of buyers to IAA auctions featuring catastrophe vehicles, helping to increase bids and returns, and decrease cycle times.

 IAA’s auction model provides the choice, flexibility and convenience our buyers and sellers need.
 It also provides our sellers with additional marketing opportunities.
 When catastrophic weather events create a high volume of vehicles to be sold, this approach benefits IAA’s sellers and buyers alike.